alanng10/class-lang/Docue/Article/Sand/a.md

 The operate Type is 64 bits IntType.

-LessOperate, AddOperate, SubOperate, MulOperate, DivOperate, SignLessOperate, SignMulOperate, SignDivOperate, BitAndOperate, BitOrnOperate, BitNotOperate, BitLiteOperate, BitRiteOperate and BitSignRiteOperate have syntaxs that are same as Class Lang.
+LessOperate, AddOperate, SubOperate, MulOperate, DivOperate, SignLessOperate, SignMulOperate, SignDivOperate, BitLiteOperate, BitRiteOperate and BitSignRiteOperate have syntaxs that are same as Class Lang.
+BitAndOperate, BitOrnOperate and BitNotOperate have syntaxs that are same as AndOperate, OrnOperate and NotOperate in Class Lang.
 The operates input Type is IntType.
 The input IntType is any IntKind.
 Operates with 2 inputs has same IntType kind in both inputs.